-Each individual using the school's computing resources will respect the rights of all authors and publishers to determine the form, manner, and terms of publication and distribution of their work, and to get properly compensated for their labor when required.
-This includes the work of student authors produced in the course of completing assignments.
+Everyone using the school's computing resources will respect the rights of all authors and publishers to determine the form, manner, and terms of publication and distribution of their work, and to get properly compensated for their labor when required.
+This includes the work of student authors produced while completing assignments.